Paritutu/paritutu.github.io/_posts/2025-02-19-reproductive.markdown

 TDHB in 2002 to the Health Select committee, TDHB were investigating farmers and 245-T.

-The outcome was not properly reported.
+The outcome of the investigation was not publicly reported.

 ![anecepahly-three-taranaki-clusters-and-comparison](anecepahly-three-taranaki-clusters-and-comparison.png){:.centered}
 ![age-15-29-sts-and-myeloid-leukamia-cancers](age-15-29-sts-and-myeloid-leukamia-cancers.png){:.centered}